 - Cannabinoids have received a lot of attention in both human and veterinary medicine and is another area of active research.

 - Platelet-derived products are currently being adapted from human and equine medicine for dogs.

-Many of these therapies haven’t been tested in rigorously controlled studies but we expect to see more activity here in the next few years.
-Other complementary therapies also are under study and ultimately could be used as adjuncts to more conventional treatments.
+Many of these therapies haven’t been tested in rigorously controlled studies, but we expect to see more activity here in the next few years.
+Other complementary therapies are also being studied and could be used as adjuncts to more conventional treatments.

-An important component of any therapeutic protocol is careful evaluation of treatment success, a notoriously tricky problem when dealing with pain management.
-Many studies, both in human and veterinary medicine, show the placebo effect is particularly strong when it comes to evaluating response to pain therapy.
-The questionnaires mentioned above were designed not only to diagnose OA but also to objectively evaluate a patient’s response to therapy.
-Objective measurements help fine-tune treatment.
+An essential component of any therapeutic protocol is carefully evaluating treatment success, a notoriously tricky problem when managing pain.
+Many studies, both in human and veterinary medicine, show the placebo effect is powerful when assessing response to pain therapy.
+The questionnaires mentioned above were designed to diagnose OA and to evaluate a patient’s response to therapy.

 Several risk factors affect the development of osteoarthritis in people that veterinary experts feel are likely also true for animals.
 They include: